-I. Monetary Policy
+I. MONETARY POLICY

-The Bank of Japan decides and implements monetary policy, with the aim of achieving price stability and thereby contributing to the sound development of the national economy, as stipulated in Article 2 of the Bank of Japan Act (hereafter the Act).
+The Bank of Japan decides and implements monetary policy in accordance with the "price stability target" of 2 percent in terms of the year-on-year rate of change in the consumer price index (CPI), with the aim of achieving price stability and thereby contributing to the sound development of the national economy, as stipulated in Article 2 of the Bank of Japan Act (hereafter the Act).
 Monetary policy is decided by the Policy Board at Monetary Policy Meetings (MPMs), and money market operations-the Bank's day-to-day provision and absorption of funds in the market-are carried out based on the guideline decided at each MPM.
-The Bank held 15 MPMs, one of which was unscheduled, in fiscal 2009.
+The Bank held 14 MPMs in fiscal 2013.

 The Policy Board members' assessment of the economic and financial situation is expressed in the statement on monetary policy released after each MPM.
-The Bank also releases semiannually, in April and October, the Outlook for Economic Activity and Prices (hereafter the Outlook Report), after the Policy Board has decided the text of "The Bank's View" section at a second MPM held in each of those months.
-In the Outlook Report, taking into account the "understanding of medium- to long-term price stability,"1 the Bank presents its outlook for developments in economic activity and prices, assesses upside and downside risks, and outlines its views on the future conduct of monetary policy.
-Furthermore, the Bank makes interim assessments of the outlook laid out in the Outlook Report semiannually at MPMs in January and July.
+The Bank also releases semiannually the Outlook for Economic Activity and Prices (hereafter the Outlook Report), after the Policy Board has decided the text of "The Bank's View" section at a second MPM held in April and October.
+In the Outlook Report, the Bank presents its outlook for developments in economic activity and prices, assesses upside and downside risks, and outlines its views on the future conduct of monetary policy.
+Furthermore, the Bank makes semiannual interim assessments of the outlook laid out in the Outlook Report at MPMs in January and July.
 Each interim assessment is included in the statement on monetary policy released after the relevant MPM.

-In order to make appropriate policy decisions, the Bank conducts research and analysis on economic and financial developments at home and abroad, while also conducting fundamental research into a broad range of issues.
-Major findings are reflected in the Bank's releases including the Monthly Report of Recent Economic and Financial Developments and the Outlook Report.
-The Bank makes its research findings widely available to the public in various reports such as the Financial Markets Report and the Regional Economic Report.
-The Bank's research papers are also available in the Bank of Japan Working Paper Series and in research papers released by the Institute for Monetary and Economic Studies (IMES), namely, those published in Monetary and Economic Studies and the IMES Discussion Paper Series.2
+In order to make appropriate policy decisions, the Bank conducts research and analysis on economic and financial developments at home and abroad.
+Major findings are reflected in the Bank's releases including the Monthly Report of Recent Economic and Financial Developments, the Outlook Report, and the Regional Economic Report.
+The Bank also conducts fundamental studies on economic and financial issues; it publishes the major findings in the Bank of Japan Working Paper Series and in research papers released by the Institute for Monetary and Economic Studies (IMES), specifically in Monetary and Economic Studies and the IMES Discussion Paper Series.
+1

 The Bank, pursuant to Article 54, paragraph 1 of the Act, prepares the Semiannual Report on Currency and Monetary Control approximately every six months, covering matters related to the conduct of monetary policy (those listed in the items of Article 15, paragraph 1 of the Act) and business operations that the Bank has conducted based thereon, and submits it to the Diet through the Minister of Finance.
-In the most recent two issues of this report, the Bank explains in detail economic and financial developments as well as the Bank's conduct of monetary policy and money market operations during fiscal 2009.
+In the most recent two issues of this report, the Bank explains in detail economic and financial developments as well as the Bank's conduct of monetary policy and money market operations during fiscal 2013.2